nehaa38/SI-2024-CUBESAT-SU/README.md

 5. **Cost-Effective**: Provides affordable satellite communication solutions compared to larger ground stations.

 6. **Integration**: Compatible with different satellite platforms and ground control systems for seamless operation.
+ #### Lab 17: Setting up a TinyGS ground station
+ - Plug in your ESP to a USB port.
+It will install TinyGS 2403242 to it.
+ - Hit "Install" and select the correct COM port.
+No device found?
+ - MQTT credentials (First join the group here)
+ - Then open a private chat with [@tinygs_personal_bot](https://t.me/tinygs_personal_bot) and ask /mqtt
+ - First time board boot, connect to the wifi AP "My TinyGS" to configure it.
+ - Get TinyGS installed and connected in less than 5 minutes!

 These features make Tiny GS units ideal for enhancing satellite communication accessibility and operational flexibility in diverse scenarios.
   [SITBBS_02.xlsx](https://github.com/user-attachments/files/16190096/SITBBS_02.xlsx)